The Home Body

 There’s so much death connected to the trans community, and I think people politicise the "gender-bendy" part of my identity so much that they forget I’m an intersectional human being.
 We are all different people with different needs, but one feeling remains familiar yet distant: our time in the womb.
 Feeling a partner’s heartbeat can comfort us, or holding our own and taking deep breaths.
 The Home Body grounds us in preparation for the outside world.

 At 16, I medically transitioned to go through the puberty that was right for me.
 But this immediately opened up conversations about my fertility and ability to conceive a child, with no regard for the up-to-date research on HRT and fertility treatments.
 I was simply told, “this may make you infertile,” and this opened an emotional game of probability in my head.
+Aged 17, I gave these feelings a body of their own, a fabric, clay, and modrock sculpture called “As It Was” (pictured).
+The energy-draining medical systems for trans people in the UK and dehumanising public debates about trans rights changed my relationship with my gender identity because I couldn’t rest.

-I’ve grown into adulthood with this obsession and fear that I might never be able to experience parenthood safely—largely because of a lack of education in the medical community and the prejudice of wider society.
+I’ve grown into adulthood with this obsession and fear that I might never be able to experience parenthood safely, largely because of a lack of education in the medical community and the prejudice of wider society.
 I hope to see a change in attitudes in my lifetime because I did not choose to live in a timeline where my safety is continually tested based on what I wear or who I love.

 This project will be a journey of acceptance, a way of closing the chapter on the anxiety created by a concoction of societal problems that are currently out of my control.
-I know I can bring life into this world, and I know how transition transforms the body—especially how it has changed mine.
+I know I can bring life into this world, and I know how transition transforms the body, especially how it has changed mine.
 Life does not end after you transition.
 It is only the beginning.

-Meet the Biogrown Babies
+V1 Prototypes: Meet the Biogrown Babies

 Each of the babies have their own biogrown element that will develop with their structure as they grow, fully forming or supporting the shape of the baby.